 In case there is one or more attributes related to role (see clause 5.2.9 of TS 32.156 [3]), the attributes related to role shall be specified at the bottom of the table with a divider "Attribute related to role".
 See example below.

+The properties isOrdered and isUnique are only relevant for attributes that allow multiplicity greater than one.
+For attributes with maximum one multiplicity these properties should be omitted.